mdashx/pangea-poker-frontend/notes.md

 For the pot amount label:

 Update CSS to min-width, not width, so it expands with text.
 Add left-right padding.
 Then write JS to recenter label when it is over 120px.

+---

+So I create a WebSocket connection inside of the pangea object.
+When the WebSocket recieves a message, it parses is as JSON, then iterates through the object's keys, and for each key it matches a key in the handlers object which pairs the key with a function to handle that key. so message = {'potAmount':450.00} will match handlers = {'potAmount':pangea.API.potAmount} and then call pangea.API.potAmount(450.00).